Udayan Apte, PhD, DABT

 Dr. Sweeney is a clinical professor and combined Internal Medicine/Pediatric Physician and the Medical Director of Weight Management services at Children’s Mercy Kansas City.
 Nationally, she is on the Governance Board of POWER (Pediatric Obesity Weight Evaluation Registry) and the Associate Director of POWER Recruitment.
 Dr. Sweeney is active in the Weight Management Expert Exchange of the Children’s Hospital Association/American Academy of Pediatrics Institute for Healthy Childhood Weight.
 Her clinical expertise is in prevention and treatment of chronic disease, weight management, and clinical care for children with obesity.
 Her research interests include improving the effectiveness of weight management clinics, transitional care, and using a national registry to improve pediatric weight management.

 John P. Thyfault, PhD, FACSM, FTOS

-Dr. Thyfault of KU Medical Center examines the effect of chronic physical inactivity, sedentary behavior, and low aerobic fitness on the development of chronic disease conditions including obesity, insulin resistance, fatty liver disease, type 2 diabetes, and cardiovascular disease.
+Dr. Thyfault – professor at The University of Kansas Medical Center, examines the effect of chronic physical inactivity, sedentary behavior, and low aerobic fitness on the development of chronic disease conditions including obesity, insulin resistance, fatty liver disease, type 2 diabetes, and cardiovascular disease.
 In contrast, daily physical activity and maintenance of aerobic fitness throughout the lifespan are associated with protection against chronic disease(s).
 The mechanism(s) underlying the development of these diseases and the role that activity and fitness status play in altering susceptibility remain largely unknown and are the focus of our research.
 We utilize integrative (multi-tissue and whole body), translational (cells, rodents, humans) approaches to perform studies in these areas with a focus on clinical or human relevance.